College Committees 2021-2022

 Academic Assessment Committee

-Christine Gustafson, Ph.D., Associate Dean of the College, chair
+Christine Gustafson, Ph.D., Dean of Academic Excellence, Chair

 The academic assessment committee is charged with addressing student learning outcomes at the college-wide, general education, and departmental levels.
 This charge includes assuring that the college conforms to best practices in assessing student learning, awarding credit, and in meeting academic accreditation standards more generally.

-Patrice Russell, Director of Alumni Relations and Advancement Programming, liaison
+Patrice Russell, Assistant Vice President, Alumni Relations and Advancement Programming, Liaison

 The alumni council serves as the primary liaison between the alumni and the college with an emphasis on strengthening the relationships between the college and its alumni.